JohnSell620/jMessage/README.md

 ## Overview
-This RESTful API provides a web messaging service (like Twitter) built on the Java EE platform.
+This RESTful API provides a web messaging service (like MSFT Teams) built on the Java EE platform.
 The Jersey library is used to implement the JAX-RS API for RESTful web services.
 Persistence is achieved using the object-relational mapping (ORM) library Hibernate.
 Data is stored in a MySQL database.
 Maven is used for build automation.
 Testing was done using Postman.

 ## File Structure
 ```